 - Talk to a doctor about depression.
 Whether it’s the seasonal blues or long-term feelings of depression caused by chronic pain, a pain specialist can treat both conditions.
 In fact, certain anti-depressants treat pain as well as depression.
 At PASS, we take a whole-person approach to care so that we’re treating the root cause and not just masking symptoms.

 - Exercise.
 People in pain often do not want to move let alone exercise or go to the gym.
 However, a sedentary lifestyle can intensify chronic pain, causing the body to become stiff and achy from lack of movement.
 Discuss with your pain specialist about easing into physical activity such as walking or swimming.
 Studies have shown that physical exercise helps the body heal as well as releases hormones and brain chemicals that have similar mood-enhancing effects to antidepressants.

 - Take in some sun.
 The winter months are darker and therefore, more depressing for many people.
 Couple this with chronic pain and mood is bound to falter.
 Make sure to get outside during the daylight hours to provide the brain with natural sunlight, which also provides our bodies with natural vitamin D. An added benefit: getting outdoors, even in the cold, is also a good way to add movement to your daily routine.

-When chronic pain leads to feelings of depression, the pain specialists at PASS work to develop a pain management and treatment plan that is individualized and focused on restoring function and quality of life.
+When chronic pain leads to feelings of depression, the pain specialists at PASS work to develop a chronic pain management and treatment plan that is individualized and focused on restoring function and quality of life.
 Taking control of your pain will have long-lasting mind-body effects.

 Call us in Maryland at 301-703-8767 | View MD Providers), in Pennsylvania at 724-603-3560 (View PA Providers), or in Virginia (540-433-1905 | View VA Providers)to make an appointment or use the form on our site to send us a message.